What Is Person-Centered Therapy?: Rogerian Therapy For Mental Health

 In other methods, the problem is considered the entire reason for therapy.
 In contrast, when the therapist relies on person-centered therapy, the problem is secondary to who the client is as a person and what they want to accomplish in life.

 Directive therapy methods are typically based on the idea that your own thoughts and behavior are disordered and need to be corrected by the therapist.
-In person-centered therapy, the person centered therapist puts a focus on your positive qualities and abilities and utilizes empathetic understanding to encourage you to explore your psychological landscape to find what works for you and get the results you want.
+In person-centered therapy, the person-centered therapist puts a focus on your positive qualities and abilities and utilizes empathetic understanding to encourage you to explore your psychological landscape to find what works for you and get the results you want.

 Other approaches place the psychologist as the expert on your mental condition.
 They listen to you long enough to find out your problem, and then the focus shifts to their recommendations for you.

 Unlike other types of therapy, person-centered therapy allows you to direct your sessions.
 You decide what to talk about and what issues to explore.
 Some patients may choose to begin with surface level issues and eventually work through more deeply buried problems.
 You also talk through possible options for solving your problems and decide which to pursue.
 The therapist doesn't push you to face issues but instead supports you with unconditional positive regard through the process.
+In Rogerian therapy, the therapist is empathetic towards the client’s experience, letting them discover their own solutions and reach their full potential.

-Defining and pursuing your own psychotherapy and mental health goals
+You define your own psychotherapy and mental health goals

 The first step in this type of therapy is to figure out what it is you want.
 What are your goals for your therapy sessions?
 What do you want out of life?
 With this information in mind, you'll have a better understanding of what your specific goals might be.
 The therapist supports and encourages you as you define your goals in concrete terms.
 Then, they give you room to decide how you want to pursue those goals.

-Learning from your own experiences
+You learn from your own experiences

 During person-centered therapy sessions, your counselor might ask you about your own experiences that relate to your current situation.
 Their goal is simply to help you reach into yourself to discover what you already know that might help you in the here and now.
 While they might ask you the question, they don't push you to dwell on any specific experience but allow you to decide what's significant and what isn't.